marco-bellini/marco-bellini.github.io/docs/_portfolio/starbucks_exec.md

+This is a very large, realistic project, provided by a collaboration of Starbucks and Udacity.
 The Starbucks Capstone is a business data analysis case provided by [Udacity](https://www.udacity.com) .
 It features a number of challenges in terms of data engineering and modeling.
 The code for the analyis is available on [github](https://github.com/marco-bellini/Starbucks_capstone.git)